Creature Features: 1983, KBSI-Channel 23 (Cape Girardeau)

 Misty Brew's Creature Feature aired every Friday Night at 11 pm CST, on KBSI TV 23 The Fox Affiliated Station for The Paducah, Ky/Harrisburg, IL/Cape Girardeau, Mo Television Market.
 Making her television debut in 1983, Misty Brew continued to host a variety of Creature Feature movie until late 1989.
 Her signature greeting was "Good Evening Human Creatures."
 And she continued to surprise, invigorate and entice her audience over the years.
 Generating much fan mail from across the heartland.
-Misty was often accompanied by various campy co/host like Drac, Freddie, Wolifie, DT, Mother Zombie, and her old dear friend "Frankie".
+Misty was often accompanied by various campy co/host such as Drac, Freddie, Wolifie, DT, Mother Zombie, and her old dear friend "Frankie".
 Her on-air personality progressed from Dark and Mystical to Wacky off the wall shtick with a Midwest flare.
 Her sassy jabs and pop culture heckles were a favorite of her viewers.
 Misty Brew often made personal appearances and Fan Meetings.
 She was a regular in local newspaper and TV Guides from the late 80s.
-Misty Brew's Creature Feature aired classic films like Psycho, Swamp Thing, Phantom of the Opera, The Haunting, Theater of Blood, and the yearly Halloween Marathon.
+Misty Brew's Creature Feature aired classic films such as Psycho, Swamp Thing, Phantom of the Opera, The Haunting, Theater of Blood, and the yearly Halloween Marathon.
 "In Missouri GREGORY GRAVE hosted Shock! (in the late 1960s and early 1970s.)
 However, it was the unforgettable MISTY BREW (1983–1990) that most people still remember!"
 In 2014 Misty Brew returned with brand new episodes of her show, seen on YouTube, Kreepy Kastle, The Monster Channel and on Roku.
 In 2015 the first issue of Misty Brew's comic book, and Action Figure was released to stores.
 Misty Brew was inducted into the Horror Host Hall of Fame in 2015.